 The moral of the story here is that if something hurts or doesn’t feel right, there is a reason.
 Always.
 We have been conditioned to disconnect from this fact, yet this is where all of our power lies.
 If your back or knee hurts, there is a reason.
 If your eye twitches, that is your body trying to indicate something is lacking!
 In fact, it would likely indicate you are low in minerals which is most likely because of… you guessed it– digestion!
 We are all deserving of happy healthy lives and we were equipped with bodies that tell us how to get there.
 I believe that this is possible for each and every one of us, and in order to get there, we all MUST digest our food.
 If we start digesting our food and absorbing the nutrients that we need to function, we no longer feel depressed due to a lack of B6 or tryptophan which make the feel-good hormone serotonin.
 This is why I say, we are all deserving and capable of wellness.

-If we can start paying attention to signs from our body and listen, finding ways to nourish instead of numb them, chronic disease might just become obselete.
-People are unknowingly throwing away their livelihoods for momentary relief with pharmaceuticals.
-Is this the life we want to live?
-Wouldn’t it be better to start listening to the discomfort we experience so we can respond proactively rather than stuffing it down, which will exacerbate any problem in the long run?
+If we can start paying attention to signs from our body and listen, finding ways to nourish instead of numb them, chronic disease might actually feel like a solvable problem.
+People are unknowingly hindering their long- term quality of life for momentary relief with some less- than- ideal pharmaceuticals.
+It becomes a net positive when we actually try to understand the message behind to the discomfort.
+Then we can respond proactively and feel better from the inside out.

-The simple step of supporting digestion has the power to transform and heal.
-Once the body is supported in what it was built to do naturally, incredible things happen and quality of life can be enhanced in ways that are conventionally presumed “impossible”.
-Once we give our bodies the supplies they need, we wont need to turn to toxic drugs that are making us sicker and pharmaceutical companies richer.
-You have a bigger impact than you think; heal yourself and you might just heal the world in the process.
+The simple step of supporting digestion has the power to transform.
+When the body is supported in what it was made to do naturally, astounding things can happen.
+As a result, quality of life can actually be enhanced as a result.
+When we give our bodies the supplies they need, we won’t unnecessarily turn to drugs with potentially far- reaching side effects.

 * Affiliate link: through the Amazon Associates program, I am able to earn a small commission should you choose to purchase the products I recommend.
 These are products I would recommend regardless of such affiliations.